-The conference sessions are designed to provide learning opportunities for individuals who perform construction audits.
+The educational sessions are designed to provide learning opportunities for individuals who perform construction audits.
 The conference is an opportunity to not only receive all the latest updates from NACA and industry experts, but also to meet and discuss best practices with peers and colleagues.

 CPE Credit: Attendees seeking CPE credits will be required to sign a sheet after each program that indicates the session name, topic, presenters and that they did indeed attend.

-1. Learning objectives – The goal of the Conference is to provide our attendees qualified learning opportunities from well seasoned industry experts in the fields of accounting, audit and fraud.
+1. Learning objectives – The goal of the NACA educational programs is to provide our attendees qualified learning opportunities from well seasoned industry experts in the fields of accounting, audit and fraud.
 Major topics included in this seven-day: (please see agenda page)

-2. Instructional delivery methods – all programs will be presented in a Group-Live / webinar setting by various speakers in an online format Sept.
-21-30, 2020.
+2. Instructional delivery methods – all programs will be presented in a Group-Live / webinar setting by various speakers in an online format.
 All presenters will use power point presentations and a pdf of the presentation will be available after the Conference unless restricted.

 4. Prerequisites – there are no requirements for attendee’s background or credentials.
 The Conference is open to NACA members and non members.